ThoughtWorksInc/Binding.scala/README.md

 When partial of the data source changed, Binding.scala framework knows exactly the correspond DOM to the partial data.
 Then, Binding.scala only re-evaluates partial of the `@dom` method to update the partial of DOM.

+With the help of the ability of precise data-binding in Binding.scala, you can get rid of trivial concepts, like `key` attribute, `shouldComponentUpdate` method, `componentDidUpdate` method or `componentWillUpdate` method forced by ReactJS.

 ### Composability

-The smallest composable unit in ReactJS world is components.
+The smallest composable unit in ReactJS is a component.
-It is fair to say that a React component is lighter than AngularJS, while Binding.scala is better than that.
+It is fair to say that a React component is lighter than an AngularJS controller, while Binding.scala is better than that.

-The smallest composable unit in Binding.scala is `@dom` methods.
+The smallest composable unit in Binding.scala is a `@dom` method.
 Every `@dom` method is able to compose other `@dom` methods via `.each`.

 ``` scala